smoores-dev/storyteller/docs/docs/administering.md

 ## Audio settings

+### Max track length

+Storyteller can automatically split tracks longer than a given length.
+This will reduce the memory consumption of the transcription step.
+The default is 2 hours, but shorter values will result in less memory usage during transcription.

+Storyteller will use silence detection to attempt to split tracks between sentences, so as to not interfere with transcription.
+In practice, this works very well!

+### Transcoding

-As part of its audio pre-processing step, Storyteller can transcode your audio files using the [OPUS codec](https://opus-codec.org/).
-This encoding is particularly efficient at compressing human speech, and can result in significantly smaller output files.
+Audio files are "encoded", usually with some amount of compression.
+Different encoders will have different effects on audio — some are better for music, others better for speech, etc. Storyteller supports three audio codecs: MP3, AAC (typically used in MP4/M4A/M4B files), and OPUS.
+OPUS is particularly efficient at compressing human speech, and can result in significantly smaller output files.

-If you'd like to enable OPUS transcoding, go to the Settings page of your Storyteller instance and set "Preferred audio codec" to "OPUS", and then choose a bitrate.
-The default will be 32 Kb/s, which is a nice balance of storage savings and audio quality, but you can choose a higher bitrate for less compression, or a lower one for more.
+As part of its audio pre-processing step, Storyteller can transcode your audio files using any of these codecs.
+If you'd like to enable transcoding, go to the Settings page of your Storyteller instance and set "Preferred audio codec".
+Depending on your choice, you may be presented with a choice of bitrate as well.
+Generally speaking, the defaults are reasonable, lower numbers mean lower quality (and smaller files), and higher numbers mean higher quality (and larger files).

-Please note that enabling OPUS transcoding will significantly slow down the Pre-processing step!
+Please note that enabling transcoding will significantly slow down the pre-processing step!
+You can improve transcoding performance by increasing the maximum simultaneous transcodes in the parallelization settings — the ideal number is the number of cores that you have available for Storyteller to use, minus 1.

 ## Transcription engine settings